LottieFiles vs Rive (2026): Which Animation Tool Is Better?

 Our Methodology

 We tested LottieFiles and Rive for 3 weeks, creating identical animations on both platforms.
-We compared file sizes, rendering performance, interactivity features, and integration with web frameworks (React, Flutter).
-We also analyzed 500+ user reviews and community feedback.
+We compared file sizes, rendering performance (Chrome DevTools, mobile profiling), interactivity features, and integration with React, Flutter, and iOS.
+We analyzed 500+ user reviews and community feedback.
+Pricing verified April 2026.

 Both have free tiers.
 Try them with your actual animation needs.